RegnerM2015/scENDO_scOVAR_2020/README.md

 ####      * Corresponding Author

-### Please cite our paper published in Molecular Cell.
+### Please cite our paper in press at Molecular Cell.

 <p align="center">